 Airbus has begun assembling the first A350 XWB

-The newest project, in the field of civil aircraft, is the Airbus brand A350 XWB - a family of twin-engine, ultra-modern, two-color (widebody) passenger aircraft, long courier, in the design phase.
-The final assembly of the first A350 XWB aircraft is taking place right now on the new line of the Toulouse factory.
+The newest project, in the field of civil aircraft, is the Airbus brand A350 XWB - a family of twin-engine passenger cars, ultramodern, two-color (widebody), long courier, in the design phase.
+The final assembly of the first A350 XWB aircraft is currently taking place on the new factory line in Toulouse.

 This structure of the first A350 XWB aircraft will be used for static structural tests, a process by which all new aircraft pass the road to the certification process.
 The first flight for A350 XWB, under the name MSN1, will take place this summer.